tohjustin/Personal_Portfolio_Webpage/content/posts/2021-11-16-goreleaser-krew-integration.md

 # ...
 ```

-Then in our GoReleaser configuration file, we copy the values from the original manifest based on this template below:
+Then based on the configuration template below, we copy the values from the original manifest to our GoReleaser configuration file:

 ```yaml
 # .goreleaser.yaml